-Burns on your face, regardless of the severity, may also cause internal burns in your airway, which can be life threatening.
+Burns on your face, regardless of the severity, may also cause internal burns in your airway, which can be life-threatening.
 Facial burns can happen as part of a larger burn, but your face can get burned if you are too close to the flame when you light a barbecue or pilot light, or even if you suddenly release steam from a pot, for example.
-If you have burns in your airway, you may experience:
+If you have burned in your airway, you may experience:

 - Burns on your lips and mouth

 - Changes in your voice